kr-g/xvenv/README_CMDLINE.md

         build               build with setuptools. like calling setup sdist build bdist_wheel
         install             pip install editabe in venv
+        pypi                pypi helper. just prints some helping information for using with twine
         binst               build and install
         make                sets up a venv and installs everything run                 run a command